 I decided to release what I’ve made because it could be useful to others.

-To use it you need just to define the
+To use it you need only to define the

 lazy-src="define your image path here" attribute for the images that must be loaded on demand (I suggest from the second image).
 Create the carousel with